 The Special Stage can only be accessed through Time Attack mode.
 In the Special Stage, you battle your way through a level that involves 3 sub bosses, including the end boss for Wily Castle 2 and a new Robot Master, named Fake Man, a Robot Master that can be seen twice through the main game during cutscenes.

-The Special Stage requires players to use almost every weapon at your disposal to get through, and is much longer and more challenging than the stages in the regular game.
+The Special Stage requires players to use almost every weapon at your disposal to get through, and is much longer and more challenging than the stages in the real game.

 A new difficulty setting that doubles the original difficulty of the game, as well as changes enemy placements in levels.
 The bosses retain their similar patterns however.